 If you can, travel on low season periods.
 This will save you a lot of money on flights and hotels.
 Also your destination will be much cheaper and less crowded so you’ll enjoy your holidays.

 2. Book your flight early

-Before starting saving money, the first thing to do is start with booking a cheap flight.
-If you’re not the kind of person who wants to travel on luxury then you can easily find the cheapest fare with a low cost airline.
+Before starting to save money, the first thing to do is start by booking a cheap flight.
+If you’re not the kind of person who wants to travel on luxury then you can easily find the cheapest fare with a low-cost airline.
 If you don’t know Kayak, then it’s time to find out about it.
-You simple enter your location and your budget and select where you’ll like to go e.g. Europe, Asia etc. The map will generate the available airfare within your budget to a variety of destinations so you can decide where you’d like to go (if you are just looking to get an idea about a destination).
+You simply enter your location and your budget and select where you’ll like to go e.g. Europe, Asia, etc. The map will generate the available airfare within your budget to a variety of destinations so you can decide where you’d like to go (if you are just looking to get an idea about a destination).

-You can save a lot of money by flying with a low cost airline .e.g.
-Ryanair or Wizz Air (tried both and didn’t had an issue).
-Of course they won’t offer you food on board or a personal TV screen but who needs these?
-If you are the kind of person who can live without the extras and want to save some money, fly low cost.
-You can reach a destination by combining two low cost flights and it still might be cheaper than a direct flight with another company.
-Always check for the alternatives, it you have time and don’t mind wasting your time in airports and planes.
+You can save a lot of money by flying with a low-cost airline. e.g. Ryanair or Wizz Air (tried both and didn’t have an issue).
+Of course, they won’t offer you food on board or a personal TV screen but who needs these?
+If you are the kind of person who can live without extras and want to save some money, fly low-cost.
+You can reach a destination by combining two low-cost flights and it still might be cheaper than a direct flight with another company.
+Always check for alternatives, if you have time and don’t mind wasting your time in airports and planes.

 4. Pack light and don’t pay extra for baggage